WhatAPhantasia/UkaHub/Updates/Ghosts/ph_AnEnding/readme.txt

 something from the remnants of a DOOMED WORLD... maybe.

-her name is VERA THANDI. she's a little SLEEPY and her MEMORY is really FOGGY, but she's here and wants to be your FRIEND :) you can give her a place to REST... in return, she can TALK to YOU, her FRIENDS, and play a few GAMES!
+you meet a girl named VERA THANDI on the roof of your APARTMENT COMPLEX. she's a little SLEEPY and her MEMORY is really FOGGY, but she's here. maybe you can HANG OUT? in return, she can TALK to YOU, her FRIENDS... and OTHER THINGS, too, if you UNLOCK them.

 big thanks to zichqec, zarla, and the udt discord server :) vera is built/referenced heavily on a lot of things from them so..!! check them out in the credits under stats!! built on X. Template v1.1.3.